ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>What happens if a student is underperforming academically?</strong></summary>

-Students who fail to maintain satisfactory academic standing may be placed on academic probation.
+Students who fail to maintain satisfactory academic performance may be placed on academic probation.<br><br>

 Continued underperformance may result in discontinuation from the course of study.